donaghb/docs-project/docs/index.md

 There are a number of ways to setup and install an ownCloud server.
 You can download and install ownCloud with a tarball, for a customized install, on your own Linux server, using Docker or virtual machine images, or by availing of the hosted services that ownCloud are partnered with.

-Please refer to https://owncloud.org/download for links to the download files for each of these options.
+Please refer to [owncloud.org/download](https://owncloud.org/download) for links to the download files for each of these options.

 This Quickstart guide will go through the short installation steps required to install the server using the virtual image for Virtual Box on a personal computer.
-This will include steps showing how an administrator adds new users followed by a demonstration of how a new user can add and sync files on the server with their local directories.
+This will include steps showing how you, as an administrator, can add new users. followed by a demonstration of how a new user can add and sync files on their local directories with the server.

 As with any cloud service, the solution consists of two main components, the server and client: